wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-transition-to-microsoft-information-protection/includes/transition-from-azure.md

 ![Service architecture after unified labeling activation](../media/service-architecture-after-unified-labeling-activation.png)

-## Copy existing Azure Information Protection policies or create new polices in Microsoft 365 compliance center
+## Copy existing Azure Information Protection policies or create new policies in Microsoft 365 compliance center

 Once your labels have been migrated to the Microsoft 365 compliance center, determine if you want to copy your existing policies or start over with new ones.

 Here are some considerations before electing to copy policies:

 - **All or nothing**.
 All policies from Azure Information Protection will be copied.
-You cannot select which polices to copy.
+You cannot select which policies to copy.
 - **Immediate publishing**.
 Once policies are copied, they are **immediately published* to all unified labeling supported clients.
 All users with applications that support unified labeling will see any sensitivity labels associated with those policies.
 This may be what you intend, but do not copy your policies if you do not want the sensitivity labels associated with them to be visible to users.
 - **Policies not synchronized**.
 Unlike labels, **policies do not synchronize* between the Microsoft 365 compliance center and the Azure Information Protection pane.
 Once copied, each platform's policies are independent.
 Classic client users will still access the Azure Information Protection store for policies.
 Unified labeling clients will access the Microsoft 365 compliance center store.